The Sedenion Product Calculator

 Sedenions are a sixteen dimensional algebra--the fifth algebra in the sequence of Cayley-Dickson algebras.
 This calculator computes the product of two vectors in the algebra.
 Vector components may be entered by hand or may be filled in by pseudo-random numbers on the interval from c-r to c+r.
 One may opt for discrete integer values for the components or continuous real values.

 Sedenions are not normed algebras.
 This means that |x·y| = |x|·|y| is not an identity since it is untrue for some x and y.
 In fact, the sedenions contain zero divisors.
 There are non-zero values of x and y for which xy = 0.
-A theorem by Joseph Wedderburn published in the Bulletin of the American Mathematical Society in 1925 guarantees that for sedenions |x·y| will never exceed four times the value of |x|·|y|.

-Newsflash: Just found the following article entitled "Eigentheory of Cayley-Dickson Algebras" by Biss, Christensen, Dugger and Isaksen.
+In the article entitled "Eigentheory of Cayley-Dickson Algebras" by Biss, Christensen, Dugger and Isaksen.
 Lee lemma 4.4 p.
 9 and Thm.
 8.3 p 16 which together imply that in the Cayley-Dickson space of dimension 2n, |xy|≤(√2)(n-3)|x|·|y|.
-This fully explains the results seen.
+Thus, for sedenions x and y it is the case that |xy|≤(√2)|x|·|y|.
+Furthermore if c lies in the interval [0,√2] then there exist sedenions x and y such that |xy|=c|x|·|y|.

 The calculator can be placed into octonion, quaternion, complex or real mode using the drop-down menu at the top of the calculator.
 All of these modes use the same multiplication table.